Git-K3rnel/VulnHub/VulnOS-2/README.md

 Perfect, we now have the hashes, i just go for `webmin` user to crack the hash using an online tool

-and i got the cracked hash as `webmin1980` and immediately checked SSH to connect.
+and i got the cracked hash as `webmin1980` and immediately checked SSH to connect:

 ```text
 root@kali: ssh webmin@192.168.56.104